BhoumikPatidar/BGS-Net/README.md

 - **Compute Efficiency:** Halves decoder FLOPs with negligible gating cost.
 - **No Retraining:** Installs on pre‑trained models without weight changes.
 - **Adaptable:** Gate can be re‑analyzed for any new sparse‑ROI class.
-- **Complimentary:** Can be combined with pruning, quantization, or lightweight backbones.
+- **Complementary:** Can be combined with pruning, quantization, or lightweight backbones.

 ---